tommybobbins/Scratch_Probability/mean_median_mode.md

-+ Sort through the Dice_Rolls list on a piece of paper, adding up the number each time to your total (e.g. we saw 1, 18 times 2 19 times so we add 18+19 = 37 we then add the number of times we saw 3 and so on...).
-When you reach the 50t The median is the number which lies between the 5th and 6th item in list of 10 items.
++ Fill in the above table adding up the number each time to your total (e.g. we saw 1, 18 times 2 19 times so we add 18+19 = 37 we then add the number of times we saw 3 and so on...).
+The median is reached when you cross the mid-point (the mid point of 100 items is between the 50th and 51st item).

 ## Test your project